BIO135 Senescence Notes.txt

 are twice as long.

-In the metabolic model, in order to increase lifespan, ___.
+In the metabolic model, in order to increase lifespan, in neuronal tissue, ___.

 - Insulin-signaling needs to be appropriate.

-- Amount of insulin in resto of body (w.r.t. neurons) needs to lowered.
+- Amount of insulin in rest of body (w.r.t. neurons) needs to lowered.

 - inversely proportional.